 Washington, D.C. is home to an array of historic house museums that showcase the life and contributions of some of the nation's most iconic figures.
 Visitors can step inside the property that was once home to notable leaders like George Washington, Abraham Lincoln, Frederick Douglass and Clara Barton.
 These museums are special places to visit and generally less crowded than the larger attractions on the National Mall.
 When you visit the nation's capital, tour a variety of historic estates and learn about the early Americans who shaped our democracy.

-The 500-acre estate of George Washington and his family includes a 14-room mansion that is beautifully restored and furnished with original objects dating back to the 1740's.
-Visitors can tour the mansion as well as the outbuildings, including the kitchen, slave quarters, smokehouse, coach house and stables.
+The 500-acre estate of George Washington and his family includes a 21-room mansion that is beautifully restored and furnished with original objects dating back to the 1740's.
+Visitors can tour the mansion as well as the outbuildings, including the kitchen, slave quarters, smokehouse, coach house, and stables.
 The historic site is located along the shores of the Potomac River and is the most scenic tourist attraction in the Washington, DC area.
 The estate includes the Ford Orientation Center & Donald W. Reynolds Museum and Education Center, which tells the story of Washington's life through state-of-the-art exhibits.
-Additional amenities on the property include a food court, gift shop and book store and the Mount Vernon Inn Restaurant.
+Additional amenities on the property include a food court, gift shop and bookstore and the Mount Vernon Inn Restaurant.

 Abraham Lincoln lived in the Cottage at the Soldiers' Home from June-November of 1862, 1863 and 1864.
 He was living here when he drafted the preliminary version of the Emancipation Proclamation and deliberated critical issues of the Civil War.
 Lincoln used the cottage as a quiet retreat from the White House and crafted important speeches, letters, and policies from this site.
 The cottage was restored and opened to the public in 2008.
 Visitors get to see an intimate view of Abraham Lincoln’s presidency and family life.
 A free one-hour guided tour of the cottage is offered daily.
 The visitor center features exhibits and displays Lincoln-related artifacts.

-The federal era mansion was built by Martha Washington's granddaughter, Martha Custis Peter and was the home to six generations of the Peter family.
+The federal era mansion was built by Martha Washington's granddaughter, Martha Parke Custis Peter and was the home to six generations of the Peter family.
 The 5-acre estate is one of Washington, D.C.'s hidden gems located in Georgetown's Historic District.
-The Tudor Place collection includes more than 8000 objects from the period 1750-1983, including silver, ceramics, jewelry, paintings, drawings, sculpture, photographs, manuscripts and furniture.
+The Tudor Place collection includes more than 15,000 objects from the period 1750-1983, including silver, ceramics, jewelry, paintings, drawings, sculpture, photographs, manuscripts, and furniture.
 The early 19th-century style garden features a Bowling Green, Tennis Lawn, Flower Knot, Boxwood Ellipse, Japanese Tea House and Tulip Poplar.
-The historic home is open to the public and offers house tours, garden tours and special events.
+The historic home is open to the public and offers house tours, garden tours, and special events.

 Clara Barton National Historic Site